 “Dad, you should stand outside while we get her presentable,” Ronnie said.

 Officer Gutiérrez supervised the process of getting Angel into her one-piece orange jumpsuit.
-She also brought non-descript white panties for undergarments, orange socks, and a simple cloth slipper for footwear.
+She also brought undistinguished white panties for undergarments, orange socks, and a simple cloth slipper for footwear.

 Ronnie opened the door and called her father back in.
 Captain Baggs and two officers reentered the Interview Room.
 As Officer Gutiérrez left the room, she gave Baggs a stink eye that measured a ten on the Richter Scale.